cagaananhans-dotcom/Caga-anan_HansUriel_ShoppingCartActivity/README.md

 # Problem

+• Encountered a problem with not properly declared variables.
+(SOLVED)

 • Encountered a problem with negative stocks where you could still buy even if the stock is less than you would purchase.
 (SOLVED)

 # AI Usage in This Project

 • “Why am I getting an error with my variable not being declared?"

 – Used it to determine errors when it comes to properly declaring variables, which I applied throughout my program.

 • “How do I validate user input in C# using int.TryParse to avoid errors?”

+– For implementing input validation using int.TryParse, ensuring that invalid inputs do not crash the program.

 • “How do I prevent users from entering negative or zero values in C#?”

+– For adding conditional checks (e.g., quantity <= 0) to apply valid input.